bdevel/wind-analysis-for-sailing/lifts-and-headers/README.md

 Following the DASHED RED LINE, which is 10% remaining of the LONG LEG, the mark is just off your bow and you have a short leg remaining.
 A lift will shrinks that other leg, while a header will increase it.
-Here, we have become very leveraged - HEADERs are really painfull and LIFTs look pretty good but they were worth more earlier in the leg.
+Here, we have become very leveraged - HEADERs are really painful and LIFTs look pretty good but they were worth more earlier in the leg.
 A 10 degree HEADER will add 11% of the remaining sailing distance while a 10 degree LIFT reduces total distance by 14%.